Skip to content

 Operating frame — multi-frame resolution

 re-frame2 is multi-frame (per 002-Frames.md).
-Every pair-tool surface that names a frame-id (get-frame-db, epoch-history, restore-epoch, reset-frame-db!, dispatch, dispatch-sync, subscribe, snapshot-of, app-schemas, sub-cache) is frame-targeted — the tool must resolve a single frame before the call.
+Every pair-tool surface that names a frame-id (app-db-value, epoch-history, restore-epoch, reset-frame-db!, dispatch, dispatch-sync, subscribe, snapshot-of, app-schemas, sub-cache) is frame-targeted — the tool must resolve a single frame before the call.
 In a single-frame application the resolution is trivial: every call lands in the lone registered frame.
 In a multi-frame application the tool needs a deterministic "operating frame" rule so successive calls don't fan out across different frames by accident, and so a user gesture like "show me app-db" has one unambiguous answer.

 Resolution order.
 Every frame-targeted call resolves the operating frame by walking the following four tiers in order; the first tier that yields a frame-id wins: